Grate-Oracle-Lewot/GrateCrystal/README.md

 - HM moves are better in battle, and a few moves have had their effects changed completely.
 Cut is now basically X-Scissor, Flash is Flash Cannon, Lovely Kiss is Draining Kiss, Hyper Fang also drains HP, Low Kick lowers Evasion, Rolling Kick is inaccurate but a guaranteed flinch, Leer lowers Special Defense, Kinesis sharply raises Special Attack, Sky Attack flies up on the first turn like Fly and can hit an opponent who's currently flying, etc.

-- Hidden Power always has a power of 75; the type still changes based on DVs, but it can now possibly be Fairy type.
+- Hidden Power always has a power of 75; the type still changes based on DVs, but it can now be Fairy type.

 - Tri Attack is now ???-type like Unown, and its effectiveness is based on Fire, Ice, and Electric combined.